Don’t Face Drunk Driving Charges Alone—Call (440) 471-7784!

 For adults over the age of 21, the legal alcohol limit in Ohio is 0.08% BAC.
-If you are pulled over or stopped by a police officer and found to have a BAC level that exceeds this or is high enough to cause impairment, you could face serious penalties for DUI.
+If you are pulled over or stopped by a police officer and found to have a BAC level that exceeds the limit, or the amount of alcohol in your system is enough to cause impairment, you could face serious penalties for driving under the influence.

 DUI penalties are extremely serious, including: